 Students are expected to identify a laboratory to join after the three rotations are completed.
-However, in some instances an additional rotation may be needed.
+However, in some instances, an additional rotation may be needed.
 If this is needed, a fourth rotation request will be directed to the GPEC Advisory Subcommittee for consideration.
 If approved, this rotation can be arranged at the start of the second semester (or sooner) as agreed upon by the faculty and graduate student.

 Students are encouraged to contact faculty members individually to discuss specific projects and research opportunities in each lab.
-Rotation Forms should be completed and returned to the Graduate Office after deciding the labs in which the student will rotate.
+Lab Rotation Forms should be completed and returned to the Graduate Office after deciding the labs in which the student will rotate.
+At the end of each rotation students and faculty must submit the Rotation Evaluation Forms to the Office of Graduate Studies at med-msciphd@tamu.edu.